hashicorp/design-system/website/docs/components/segmented-group/partials/guidelines/guidelines.md

 ### Custom elements

-If a custom component within a Segmented Group is necessary, ensure that the visual language and styling match the pre-defined Segment primitives, or [contact the Helios Design Systems Team](/about/support) for support.
+If a custom component within a Segmented Group is necessary, ensure that the visual language and styling match the pre-defined Segment primitives, or [contact the Design Systems team](/about/support) for support.

 ## Base component